Discover more from @embot

-How to design a Chief of Staff role.
+What does a Chief of Staff do, anyway?

-The first thing a Chief of Staff does is program the operating model so it’s predictable and manageable.
-They create an annual calendar for the year ahead, outlining the touchpoints in the operating model, which is ultimately just a series of moments for leadership and teams to plan, execute, and regularly review our strategy at a cadence that allows the strategy to materialize (as outlined in my last post).
-It generally includes:
+In this stage, the CoS puts pen to paper and creates a program for the year ahead, outlining touchpoints for the operating model, which is ultimately just a series of moments for leadership and teams to plan, execute, and regularly review our strategy at a cadence that allows the strategy to materialize.
+It generally includes (as outlined in my last post):

-Annual Planning: Time for leadership and teams to create an annual strategy and financial plan.
+Annual Planning: Time for leadership to create annual strategy and annual financial plan.

 Quarterly Planning & Reviews: Time for leadership and teams to evaluate strategy for the previous quarter and plan for the future quarter.

-Monthly Reviews: Time for leadership and teams to evaluate strategy for the previous month.
+Monthly Reviews: Time for leadership and teams to evaluate the results of the strategy for the previous month.

-Then the Chief of Staff goes a layer deeper, identifying the work and meetings for Quarterly Planning and Reviews.
+Then the Chief of Staff goes a layer deeper, identifying what work needs to go into Quarterly Planning and Reviews.
 Quarterly Reviews are an analysis of the previous quarter and should consist of a review of the business and operational metrics for each team (working on an input metric), and a competitive analysis for each high-level output metric (which teams are grouped by).
 They are coupled with Quarterly Plans which are forward-facing plans outlining the business and operational metric goals we intend to achieve the following quarter and how we’ll achieve them, incorporating our learnings from the previous quarter.

-Then the Chief of Staff goes one layer deeper, identifying the work and meetings for Monthly Reviews.
+Then the Chief of Staff goes one layer deeper, identifying what work needs to go into Monthly Reviews.
 Monthly Reviews are an analysis of the previous month and should consist of a review of the business and operational metrics for each team (working on an input metric).

-The Chief of Staff takes all these layers of meetings and compiles them into a calendar with dates for each (including complementary dates for product planning, outreach planning, and G&A planning).
+The Chief of Staff takes all these layers and compiles them into a program with dates for each (including complementary dates for product planning, outreach planning, and G&A planning).
 Then they create a format for each meeting and a template for each deliverable (QBR, MBR).
-Eventually distributing the calendar to the entire company, sharing the meeting formats and deliverable templates so everyone knows when these touchpoints are and how to prepare for them (ideally they do this in a way with posterity, like a wiki and various comms channels).
+Eventually, they distribute the program to the entire company, sharing the meeting formats and deliverable templates so everyone knows when these touchpoints are and how to prepare for them (ideally they do this in a way with posterity, like a wiki and various comms channels).

-Once all the touchpoints are scheduled, and meeting formats and deliverable templates shared, the Chief of Staff’s job administering the operating model is just getting started!
+Once all the touchpoints have been programmed and meeting formats and deliverable templates have been shared, the Chief of Staff’s job administering the operating model is just getting started!
 Now they get into the guts of the strategy, tracking progress and supporting teams.

-They start to track every input and output metric day-over-day or week-over-week (depending on the company’s stage), internalizing how the company works and how every part of the company is connected in a way that nobody else can (this makes it so they can provide that high-quality level of executive support).
+They start to track every input and output metric, internalizing how the company works and how every part of the company is connected in a way that nobody else can (this makes it so they can provide that high-quality level of executive support).
 They’re able to spot problems early, bring the right people together to solve them, and pollinate the organization with learnings and insights.

-Because they’re in the guts, they develop a unique understanding of the company that they apply to support teams.
-They can help them craft operating model deliverables before they go to the CEO and drive every operating model meeting and prep meetings, supporting teams in how they’re evaluating and communicating about their work.
-In meetings, they push people to have hard conversations and make decisions, and they followup on action items and ensure decisions are implemented.
+They use this unique understanding to help teams craft operating model deliverables before they go to the CEO and drive every operating model meeting, supporting teams in how they evaluate and communicate about their work.
+In meetings, they push people to have hard conversations and make decisions.
+And they follow up on action items and ensure decisions are implemented.